Orcutt man's trip to DC draws community reaction | NewsChannel 3-12

 The board is waiting until next week before giving any updates.

-"My hope is people will learn, recognize and start to move away from these extremes, and be a little bit more open minded about the information that they are consuming," says Teufel.
+"My hope is people will learn, recognize and start to move away from these extremes, and be a little bit more open-minded about the information that they are consuming," said Teufel.

 "I hope we can come together and start healing this country.
-We can’t continue down this path or our democracy is really in jeopardy," says Schneider.
+We can’t continue down this path or our democracy is really in jeopardy," said Schneider.